Arthur-Milchior/Anki-postpone-reviews/README.md

 Not that the more urgent one may potentially be the hardest one.
 If you use this option, you may have a lot of «see again» in the first days, instead of having a few of them during the whole week.

+### Warning
+If you use this add-on and decide to use a filtered deck to review cards in advance, the new interval for this deck will make no sens.

 ## Links, licence and credits